ClientState/clientstate-service/README.md

     GITHUB_CLIENT_SECRET
     OAUTH_REDIRECT_URL

-So, if you launched a clientstate-redis-js app on localhost:8090, you would make your make OAUTH_REDIRECT_URL="http://localhost:8090".
+So, if you launched a clientstate-js app on localhost:8090, you would make your make OAUTH_REDIRECT_URL="http://localhost:8090".
 Or, "https://yourapp.com" in production.